Trader Joe’s issues recall over ‘labeling error’ for salad dressing

 The recall did not contain information detailing the lot numbers affected or specifying a range of dates when the affected products were made or sold.

-Of the recalls, Trader Joe’s spokesperson, Nakia Rohde, told Fox News Digital: “At Trader Joe’s, nothing is more important than the health and safety of our customers and crew members.
+Of the recalls, Trader Joe’s spokesperson, Nakia Rohde, told The Independent: “At Trader Joe’s, nothing is more important than the health and safety of our customers and crew members.

 “With this in mind, we do the daily work to make certain our products meet our stringent food safety expectations.
 We don’t take any chances when it comes to product safety and quality.”